 The test takes about 20-60 minutes.
 Although the procedure is not painful, you may feel warm and flushed when your doctor injects the contrast material.
 Your results are usually ready within 24 hours, and your doctor will discuss the findings with you and any treatment options.

-See your imaging results and scans online using MyChart.
+See your CT angiogram results online with MyChart.